 How to make overnight french toast

-This simple overnight french toast bake starts with a French bread base (I like to use a thick, day old bread, so that it doesn’t become soggy).
-Then you’ll beat together the milk, eggs, brown sugar and cinnamon and pour it over the top.
+- ASSEMBLE.
+This recipe starts with a french bread base.
+Cube the bread and add it to your baking dish.
+Then beat together the milk, eggs, brown sugar and cinnamon and pour it over the top.
 This will sit overnight and soak up nicely into the bread.

 - TOP.
-Then you’ll add a brown sugar crumb topping and berries to the top of the bread right before baking.
-I also love adding frozen mixed berries to the top, because we always have them on hand in the freezer.
-The berries make this french toast casserole extra delicious.
-I love the sweet flavor they add!
+Then you’ll add a brown sugar crumble topping and berries to the top of the bread right before baking.
+I love using frozen mixed berries because we always have them on hand in the freezer.
+They give it the perfect sweet flavor!